 Letter 752: To the Emperor Julian.

-If this is the product of a sluggish tongue, what would you be if you sharpened it?
-But in your mouth dwell springs of eloquence too powerful to need any tributary.
-We, on the other hand, if not watered daily, have no choice but silence.
+If these things come from a rather sluggish tongue, what would you be were you to whet it?
+But in your mouth there dwell springs of words too strong to have need of any inflowing stream; we, however, unless we are watered every day, have nothing left but to keep silent.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.